God's love empowers us to love

 The command to love one another is in the Old Testament, but Jesus' life has literally lived it out for us in the New Testament.
 God never asks us to do what He has not done in Jesus Christ.
 Remember what 1 John 4:19 says?

 In John 13 and 14, Jesus commands His disciples to love one another.
-He knew if all of us were willing to love one another as He loves us, it would show the world we are His.
-It would also greatly help us to survive this hostile and painful world.
+He knew if we were willing to love one another as He loves us, it would make this hostile and painful world more compassionate, empathetic and simply more bearable.
+It would also show the world we are His by loving others.
 Jesus said,

-In the Old Testament in Leviticus 19:18 we are told to love one another.
-So what makes this a new commandment in the New Testament?
+In Leviticus 19:18 in the Old Testament, we are told to love one another.
+So what makes John 13:34a a new commandment in the New Testament?
 We are now to love as Jesus Christ has loved us - with a sacrificial, unselfish, unconditional love.

 Below are some scriptures from the New American Standard Bible that tell us to love one another.
 Feel free to look them up in a different translation.